Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/FedoraDockerContainer/README.md

     ssh -p 12345 testuser@ml-lab-00000000-0000-0000-0000-000000000000.centralus.cloudapp.azure.com
     ```

-1. On your local machine, open a terminal or command prompt.
-Paste the SSH connection string and add **-L 2200:localhost:2200** into the command string, which creates a “tunnel” between your local machine and the template VM (or student VM).
+1. On your local computer, open a terminal or command prompt.
+Paste the SSH connection string and add **-L 2200:localhost:2200** into the command string, which creates a “tunnel” between your local computer and the template VM (or student VM).
 The final command string should look like this:

     ``` bash
     ssh -p 12345 -L 2200:localhost:2200 testuser@ml-lab-00000000-0000-0000-0000-000000000000.centralus.cloudapp.azure.com